4src/xfun/less.md

 Now here's where the AI comes in.
 Picture a table of data, where each row is one run of a system.
 This table has one column for each output $y_i$ and input $x_i$.
 When table rows     contains repetitive structures, then lots of rows can be reduced to a smaller number [^ssl].
 So one tactic for simplification is this: don't look at all the details.
-Cluster what your know into a few groups, then just reason about a few items per groups.
+Cluster what your know into a few groups, then just reason about a few items per groups [^bless].
 This can be very usefuk for many applications:

+[^bless]: I'm not alone in saying that   complex things are inherently simplifiable, has been said by many people.
+XXX narrows, PCA, backdoors, etcetc, bless of dimensionality.
+But in all that, I have not seen work that reduces things as much as my code.

 - **Test case reduction:** Instead of testing everything, just test a small sample [^ling23].
 - **Software configuration:** Instead of trying all configurations